-Investor Impact

-The impact featured in this report would not be possible without our investors and co-lenders.
+Investor Impact The impact featured in this report would not be possible without our investors and co-lenders.
 In 2021, we worked with over 6,300 investors in our Community Investment Note® - our flagship product - and 86 co-lenders and government partners across our Syndication Services and Small Business Recovery efforts.

-Community Investment Note®

-Our Community Investment Note® (the Note) enables investors to invest in big change for as little as \$20.
+Community Investment Note® Our Community Investment Note® (the Note) enables investors to invest in big change for as little as \$20.
 The Note is a fixed income security that finances organizations creating positive, measurable social and environmental impact in communities around the world.
 The Note is widely available to US retail and institutional investors who can purchase online, in brokerage accounts, or by mail.

-Our investors and co-lenders care strongly about issues core to our portfolio, including:

-Climate change, including environmental sustainability and renewable energy
+Our investors and co-lenders care strongly about issues core to our portfolio, including: Climate change, including environmental sustainability and renewable energy △ | A Racial justice and equity Gender equity

-Gender equity
+\$598 million

+Community Investment Note® balance

+6,300+ Investors

+58% of investors are women

+560+ financial advisors have purchased Notes for clients

 Syndications and Impact Services

 Our Syndication Services connect co-lenders seeking high-impact transactions with financial intermediaries working in communities around the world.
 Since launching in 2016, we have syndicated over \$575 million across 20 unique facilities.
 In 2020, we leveraged these services to quickly collaborate across the industry and respond to the needs of small business owners hurting from the COVID-19 pandemic.
 In less than two years, we arranged over \$335 million in commitments from a wide variety of lenders and funders - two of which are featured below.

 Learn more about our Small Business Recovery on page 18.
 We offer several ways for lenders to channel capital to communities, as well as to engage CDFI partners, private and public sector lenders and donors, and nonprofit and small business support partners.
 Learn more on our website.

+86 funders engaged

+\$575 million syndicated and arranged

+20 unique facilities

+Investor Profiles and Guides

+Calvert Impact Capital provides resources and guidance to a diverse range of investors and financial professionals as they begin their impact investing journeys.
+Most recently, we have developed resources specific for faith investors to help them align their portfolios with their values.
+You can find three guides as well as profiles of prominent faith investors on our website.

 Mercy Partnership Fund's goal is to align our investments with our mission, and partnering with Calvert Impact Capital allows us to do that while expanding our impact.
 As both a Community Investment Note holder and lender in the SOAR Fund, Mercy especially values Calvert's attention to gender and equity issues throughout the portfolio and the innovative thinking its team brings to forging new capital solutions and collaborations to address urgent global challenges."

-- Sarah B. Smith, Director of Mercy Partnership Fund, the global community investing program of Mercy Investment Services and environmental issues, Calvert Impact Capital continues to structure and deliver solutions that work for a range of investors and honor the communities and values we are in service to.
+- Sarah B. Smith, Director of Mercy Partnership Fund, the global community investing program of Mercy Investment Services At a time when there is a dire need to scale and accelerate investments that address social and environmental issues, Calvert Impact Capital continues to structure and deliver solutions that work for a range of investors - and honor the communities and values we are in service to.
 The Community Investment Note has been a high-impact addition to our fixed income portfolio, and new blended finance vehicles such as the California Rebuilding Fund allowed us to respond to the COVID-19 crisis in a rapid and catalytic way."